 "Once, on a dare when I was nine," said Nate.
 "They dared me to go up and ring the doorbell, but I only got to the drive then I chickened out.
 No one had a go though - it was the closest anyone had ever gone."

 "Well, looks like we're about to break your record," I said as we walked onto the drive.
-It was eerily quiet, as though all of the birds and animals had the same idea as the people in the town - stay away.
+It was eerily quiet, as though all of the birds and animals had the same idea as the people in town - stay away.

 The house and grounds had an air of… Not exactly neglect, more like they had decided they didn't want to be looked after.
 There was evidence that a gardener had attempted to tame the wild mess of the garden, but had eventually given up, leaving the plants to re-establish control.
 The rowan trees lining the drive were contorted and bare, their branches reaching out to pluck at our clothes and hair and their roots snaking up from the path to trip us.
-The grass was overgrown and filled with bramble bushes and nettles, as well as bright red, poisonous-looking berries growing on dark, stunted little trees.
+The grass was overgrown and filled with bramble bushes and nettles, as well as luscious, glossy red berries growing on dark, stunted little trees.

-The house itself was huge, made of dark bricks, and with ivy crawling up its sides, trying to edge its fingers under the cracks in the windowpanes and further encroach upon the old man's territory.
-There were even more nettles all around the house, almost up to the windows, standing guard over the residents, making sure no intruders could appear without their knowing.
+The house itself was huge, made of dark bricks and with ivy crawling up its sides, trying to edge its fingers under the cracks in the windowpanes and further encroach upon the old man's territory.
+There were even more nettles all around the house, almost up to the windows, standing guard over the residents to make sure no intruders could appear without their knowing.
 The front door was made of dark wood which was just on the edge of ineffectual, as I was pretty sure even I could knock it down with a single kick.
-As far as I could see there was no lock, only a cast iron wolf knocker, but I was reluctant to touch it.
+As far as I could see there was no lock, only a snarling cast iron wolf knocker, but I was reluctant to touch it.
 The wolf itself was not what bothered me, but the fact that around its neck was a collar of what looked like human teeth.

 "Go on then," said Nate, nudging me up the step towards the front door.
 I glanced back at him.
 "I'll stay here."
 I rolled my eyes and lifted the heavy knocker.
 It made a surprisingly loud sound, disturbing the creepy silence of the place.